kevinher7/mlflow-template/README.md

 # Installation

 1. Clone the repo
+2. Copy the dist.envr into .env with `cp dist.envrc .envrc`
-2. Execute `direnv allow` to load .envrc variables
+3. Execute `direnv allow` to load .envrc variables
-3. Change the project name in pyproject.toml
+4. Change the project name in pyproject.toml
-4. Copy the dist.env into .env with `cp dist.env .env`

-Use `.env` to store secrets and `.direnv` to store setup related environmental variables

 5. Run `poetry install` to get the base dependencies (if the preivous step is done, then it also initializes a virtual environment in the repo)
-6. Use mlflow ui with `mlflow ui`
+6. Run the mlflow server with `docker-compose up -d` in the root directory.
+This will create a postgress database as the backend for cleaner storage of experiments.

 # TODO

-- Add docker compose for easy mlflow setup
 - Create some sort of poetry scripts?